How coronavirus is impacting Randwick City

 The Office of Local Government has announced that Council elections Scheduled for September 2020 have been postponed to September 2021.
 Currently sitting Randwick Councillors will automatically serve another 12 months.
 Current Mayor Councillor Danny Said will also continue as Mayor until the election.
 More details.

 Council Meetings (these are meetings attended by the Mayor and Councillors) are still proceeding.
-Future Council Meetings are likely to be held via video conferencing.
-Council is currently exploring options.
+Due to ongoing COVID-19 (Coronavirus) precautions, the Council meeting on Tuesday 26 May will be held by public teleconferencing via Microsoft Teams.
+Find out more information on the Council Meeting page

 Customer Service Centre